Through the Hills to Dingdu Pavilion and Tanzhe Temple

 Dingdu Pavilion

 If you are based somewhere with views of the west mountains, in the early mornings you might be able to see the dawn light glinting off structures on several of the mountain peaks.
-Dingdu Pavilion is one of those structures that glints.
+Dingdu Pavilion is one of the structures that glints.

 Story time: ‘Dingdu’ can mean ‘Pick [the location of the] Capital’.
 In the early years of the Ming Dynasty, they decided to move their capital from Nanjing (South Capital) to Beijing (North Capital).
 Famous Ming counsellor Yao Guangxiao – official title “The Crown Prince’s Preceptor” – was sent up to scout it out, and allegedly he was at the site of today’s Dingdu Pavilion when he pointed out the spot where the Forbidden City should be built.